 Pickup instead of delivery

-One of the biggest problems for eCommerce delivery is the rise of theft.
-So-called “porch pirates” take boxes left by your door before you get home.
+One of the biggest problems for eCommerce delivery is the rise of so-called “porch pirates” who take boxes left by your customer’s door before they get home.
 To combat theft, offer the option for customers to pick up instead of getting a delivery.

-A third eCommerce delivery option that is growing in popularity is secure drop box locations.
+- An option that is growing in popularity is secure drop box locations.
 For example, Amazon Hub lets you retrieve Amazon packages from a secured locker or a staffed counter near your home.

-Factor your shipping costs into your pricing
+Factor shipping costs into your pricing

 If you want to offer free shipping to most customers, most of the time, you need to adjust your pricing to cover the cost.
 To accurately incorporate shipping costs into your pricing model, it’s not enough to know the average shipping cost for each item.
-You should also factor in the typical price that your business pays for shipping per item.
-This will be a reflection of the geographic distribution of your customers and your fulfillment warehouses.
-Rerun this data analysis periodically to ensure that your pricing accurately reflects the actual cost of free shipping.
+Factor in the typical price your business pays for shipping per item, reflecting the geographic distribution of your customers and fulfillment warehouses.
+Rerun this data analysis periodically to ensure that your pricing continues to cover the true cost of free shipping.

 Set a minimum order to qualify for free shipping

 Free shipping can be a great incentive to increase the size of a customer’s order, and many online retailers offer free shipping on orders above a specific dollar amount.
-In addition to boosting sales, larger orders are more economical to ship, so you may find it easier to absorb shipping costs.
-For instance, your fulfillment costs will be lower because you will only pay one per-order fee if all the items can fit in a single box.
+In addition to boosting sales, larger orders are more economical to ship, so it’s easier to absorb the shipping costs.
+And your fulfillment costs will be lower because you will only pay one per-order fee if all the items fit in a single box.

 Offer free or discounted shipping as a customer loyalty reward